 Sleep Under The Stars

 Who wouldn’t want to try camping?
 From our last trip, we rented a hut from Mia Almar.
-We also brought a tent so some of camped outside.
-Despite not seeing a lot of stars that night, it was indeed a must try for everyone especially for those who love to listen to the sea waves.
+We also brought a tent so some camped outside.
+Despite not seeing a lot of stars that night, it was indeed a must-try for everyone especially for those who love to listen to the sea waves.
 It’ll lull you to sleep.

 Eat Seafood Boodle

 Bolinao has some of the greatest seafood restaurants in the region.
 There’s Sungayan Grill Restaurant and Giant Taclobo.
 So how do you choose which one to eat from?
 You don’t.
 You should try both.

 Sungayan Grill Restaurant is famous for its river cruise.
 You rent a floating hut and a boatman will drag you up to the river and back while you eat that delicious seafood.
 It’s a one-of-a-kind experience that you should definitely try!

 The view is just stunning!
 In fact, the Balingasay River is considered as one of the cleanest rivers in the country.
 If you’re lucky, you will see birds fly overhead.

 On the other hand, Giant Taklobo Resto Grill, as we were told has great seafood, too.
 We went there and ordered crabs but they were out of stock.
 So we opted for the seafood boodle.
 Needless to say, we ate to our heart’s content.
 Their food is delicious!